Lethal (Rico Nasty album)

 Lethal is the third studio album by American rapper Rico Nasty, released on May 16, 2025, and is her first through Fueled by Ramen.
 The album is executive produced by Imad Royal with frequent production from Rayman on the Beat.
+It received generally favorable reviews.

 Background

 Rico Nasty released her second album Las Ruinas in 2022.
 Described as a mix of rage rap and post-punk, it received mixed reviews from publications such as Pitchfork and NME.
 In 2024, she released a collaborative EDM EP with Boys Noize titled Hardc0re Dr3amz.
 In an interview with Uproxx she spoke on trying new sounds, having previously switched from sugar trap to rage.

 Release and promotion

 "Teethsucker (Yea3x)" was released as the album's lead single on February 20, 2025, along with a music video, and announced the album on social media.
 She described the album as about "being confident and saying fuck everybody else" and as "an ode to yourself".
 She released the second single, "On the Low", on March 26, and described it as showing a "sweeter" side of the record.
 The third and final single, "Butterfly Kisses", released on May 1 with "Can't Win Em All" as a surprise B side.

+A deluxe edition of the album, titled Lethal-er, was released on December 12, 2025.